ukazap/twofu/README.md

-# Twofu: A two-factor authenticator command-line app.
+# Twofu: A Two-factor Authenticator Command-line App

 Twofu is a compatible command-line alternative to Google Authenticator which allows you to get 2FA codes when you aren't near your phone, quickly.
 It will show you current, previous and next codes for each account you have, as well as telling you how many seconds until they expires.